NCBI-Hackathons/Community_Software_Tools_for_NGS/NGS_Tools_List.md

   * Input: BAM or VCF files (from SAMtools, GATK)
   * Output:

-## Downstream Analysis of Variants:
+## Downstream Analysis of Variants
 1. **[PrediXcan] (https://github.com/hakyimlab/PrediXcan https://github.com/hriordan/PrediXcan/)**
   * Description: command-line, standalone package program; available in Perl, Python, and R versions; predicts liklihood of a gene being related to a certain phenotype- “that directly tests the molecular mechanisms through which genetic variation affects phenotype.”; no actual expression data used, only in silico expression; “PrediXcan can detect known and novel genes associated with disease traits and provide insights into the mechanism of these associations.”
   * Input: genotype and phenotype file (doesn’t specify file type)